daniil/full-stack-js-docker-tutorial/README.md

 By now we have most of the things we need to run our Express app with Docker.
 But even at this point the commands to run our application are getting long and hard to remember.

-Docker comes pre-installed with a tool called Docker Compose which allows us to run multiple containers much easier by using a couple of simple CLI commands and leaving the parameters configuration to code.
+Docker comes pre-installed with a tool called Docker Compose which allows us to run multiple containers with more ease by using a couple of simpler CLI commands and leaving the parameters configuration to code.

 We start by creating a `docker-compose.yml` file in the root folder with the following contents: